Political Change and Local Governance in Emerging Cities

 Researchers

-Ellen Lust, Founding Director of the Governance and Local Development Institute at Yale University (est. 2013), and then at the University of Gothenburg (est. 2015), and a Professor in the Department of Political Science at the University of Gothenburg.
+Ellen Lust, Founding Director of the Governance and Local Development Institute at Yale University (est. 2013), the University of Gothenburg (est. 2015), and Cornell University (est. 2024).
+She is also a Professor in the Department of Political Science at the University of Gothenburg and a Professor in the Department of Government at Cornell University.

-Alison Post, Travers Family Diversity, Equity, and Inclusion Chair of Political Science and Associate Professor of Global Metropolitan Studies, at UC-Berkeley.
+Alison Post, Travers Family Diversity, Equity, and Inclusion Chair of Political Science and Associate Professor of Global Metropolitan Studies, at University of California, Berkeley.